ysntrkc/binary-tree-project/README.md

 # Binary Tree Project

-This is my binary tree project for my data structures coures.
+This is the binary tree project for my data structures coures.